 Oddly enough, in the midst of writing this blog post, a friend of mine shared an article on “What Happens to Us When We Die?”
 It is a powerful reminder of why it is so important to be saved.
 It mentions that the unsaved are cast into the lake of fire where they will reside forever, eternally separated from the presence of Almighty God.
 And, separated from those that they love.
 To make it more personal, this is the destiny of your loved ones, your friends, your parents, your brothers and sisters, and children, if they die without Jesus Christ.
 This is why it is vital to know Jesus.
 Our eternal lives depend on it.

 This is the most important issue of our lives.
 I know in my heart that we must have faith and believe in and trust God.
-It is by His grace we are saved.
-If you do decide that the two-fold way is the true way to get to heaven, I think you will agree that the faith part is the most important part.
-Without it, why would you even care about the good deeds and treating others well?
-At least, as in concerns your place in eternity?
+It is only by His grace we are saved.

 I am so glad you are here!
 I am Erica Strickland, a girl who loves God.
 My goal here is to simply share His love and light.